Forward Feynman-Kac type representation for semilinear nonconservative Partial Differential Equations: Existence/uniqueness of the Regularized Feynman-Kac equation

 for all $\lambda > 0$ and where we recall that $\Vert \cdot \Vert_{TV,\lambda}$ has been defined by \eqref{eq:equivnorm}.
 Taking $\lambda > \mathfrak{C}$, uniqueness follows.
 This shows item 1.
 Item 2. follows then by Proposition \ref{prop:FKRegEquiv}. \end{proof}

 The theorem below states the convergence of the solution of the regularized Feynman-Kac equation~\eqref{eq:FKRegul} to the solution to the Feynman-Kac equation~\eqref{eq:FKForm}.
 This is equivalent to the convergence of the solution of the regularized PDE~\eqref{eq:PDEReg} to solution of the target PDE~\eqref{eq:PDE}, when the regularization parameter $\varepsilon$ goes to zero. \begin{thm} Suppose the validity of Assumption \ref{ass:mainP3}.
-Suppose also that \eqref{eq:HypK} is fulfilled.
 For any $\varepsilon>0$, consider the real valued function $u^{\varepsilon}$ such that for any $t \in [0,T]$,